farmalloc/exp_collective_farmalloc/README.md

 ## List of Errata of the Paper

-* 5.1.1章にて、"key-value store benchmark"の一種として*Read benchmark*を定義しているが、これは不要な定義である
-* Figure 10, 11の凡例にて:
+There were some errors in the paper.
+This document is based on the corrected version.

+* The "Read benchmark" defined in Section 5.1.1 is not necessary.
+* The keys in Figure 10 and 11 are wrong.
   * `hint-only` -> `hint`
   * `purely-local aware` -> `local`
   * `page-aware (dfs)` -> `dfs`
   * `purely-local and page-aware (dfs)` -> `local+dfs`
   * `page-aware (vEB)` -> `vEB`
   * `purely-local and page-aware (vEB)` -> `local+vEB`
-* Figure 16のcaptionにて、 "skip list variants" -> "B-tree variants"
+* Caption of Figure 16 is wrong.
+Figure 16 is not for skip list variants but B-tree variants.